ignotochi/MerossApi/README.md

 This application provide REST API using flask to control your meross devices, this application integrates the latest meross-iot library.

-With this app you can Load and Toggle your devices.
+With this app you can Load and Toggle your devices with multiple accounts at the same time.

 The authentication is guaranteed by a token, and the output is a json, so you can implement you front-end to manage your devices.